Hinshaw & Culbertson

+Hinshaw & Culbertson is a law firm based in Chicago, United States.
+It was established in 1934 by Joseph Howard Hinshaw and James G. Culbertson.

 History

 Origins

 In 1934, after saving up $300, Joseph Howard Hinshaw, a World War I veteran and well-known trial lawyer, established his own law firm in partnership with James G. Culbertson, a banking and corporate transactional lawyer referred by Clarence Darrow.
 They set up a business on LaSalle Street in Chicago called "Hinshaw & Culbertson."

 Hinshaw, Culbertson, Moelmann, Hoban & Fuller

 By the mid-1980s, the firm had established groups specializing in appeals, corporate law, health care law, insurance coverage, labour and employment law, legal malpractice, medical malpractice, products liability, and real estate.
 During this time, the firm began its expansion beyond the Midwest, opening an office in Miami, Florida.
 Between 1980 and 1993, the firm had five name partners and was known as "Hinshaw, Culbertson, Moelmann, Hoban & Fuller."
 One of the newer partners was John M. Moelmann, who focused on the area of medical malpractice.

 George S. Hoban, the fourth name partner of the firm, became the firm's most prominent corporate attorney.
 He first began his practice with Hinshaw in 1938 and eventually became a managing partner of the firm, retiring in 1979.

 The fifth name partner, Perry Fuller, was a protégé of Hinshaw.
 He argued cases before the Illinois and United States Supreme Courts, among many other trial and appellate courts.

 Hoban's efforts toward growing the firm were continued and expanded upon by Dennis M. Horan.
 Following Horan's passing in 1988, Donald L. Mrozek began his tenure as chairman.
 Under Mrozek's stewardship, the firm expanded its practice areas and began representing a higher calibre of clients.
 Mrozek oversaw the firm's expansion from a handful of states to 12, including New York, Massachusetts, Rhode Island, and California.